hugetim/empathy-room/docs/index.md

 ### How is this different from other attempts to connect strangers online?

+You are matched only with (1) people you have invited yourself or (2) people authorized to participate by NVC trainers (of your choice).
+You will be able to block anyone you do not wish to be matched with again, with the option to contact the NVC trainer who authorized their participation.

+More generally, the guiding principles of Empathy Spot are geared toward fostering a community of trust:

 * **Focus**: Exclusive focus on giving and receiving empathy
-* **Trust**: You are matched only with (1) people you have invited yourself or (2) people authorized to participate by NVC trainers (of your choice).
-You will be able to block anyone you do not wish to be matched with again, with the option to contact the NVC trainer that authorized their participation.
-* **Privacy**: No contact information is shared with other participants, and only communication directly related to empathy exchanges is allowed within Empathy Spot.
+* **Privacy**: No contact information is shared with other participants within the platform, and only communication directly related to empathy exchanges is allowed.
-* **Transparency**: [Open source code](https://github.com/hugetim/empathyspot) and financial transparency, funded by free-will offerings (so far, $24 for the domain name).
+* **Transparency**: [Open source code](https://github.com/hugetim/empathyspot) and financial transparency, funded by free-will offerings (so far, $24 for the domain name) and lots of volunteer time.

 ### Is Empathy Spot for me?